-So, is avocado oil good for low porosity hair?
-Avocado oil is good and safe to apply on low porosity hair.
-Though not as lightweight as other oils suitable for low porosity hair such as argan oil, and grapeseed oil.
-Avocado oil has the ability to penetrate into low porosity hair and moisturize.
+While not a lightweight oil, avocado oil has the ability to penetrate into low porosity hair and moisturize.
 This oil can also promote hair growth, add shine, prevent dandruff, and hair breakage.

 Benefits of using avocado oil for low porosity hair

 Avocado oil is a moisturizer

 As we stated earlier one of the most challenging part of taking care of low porosity hair is keeping it moisturized.

 If you use the wrong type of products you may end up causing more harm than the intended good.
 The wrong moisturizing products can cause build-up, leave your hair feeling greasy and dense.

 Light weight oils have the ability to penetrate the cuticle of the hair and keep it moisturized.
 Avocado oil is good and safe to apply on low porosity hair.
 Though not as lightweight as other oils suitable for low porosity hair such as Argan oil, and grapeseed oil used as moisture sealants, avocado oil can be used on low porosity hair.